-Even with mass vaccinations and a slow return to traditional face-to-face interactions, the swift adoption of virtual recruiting and hiring brought on by the pandemic looks anything but temporary.
-In fact, 70% of talent professionals say virtual recruiting will be the new standard going forward and 89% of organizations have shifted to virtual recruiting since COVID-19.
+Virtual hiring has become the norm in 2023 due to the widespread adoption of remote work.
+In fact, 70% of talent professionals say virtual recruiting will be the new standard going forward and 89% of organizations have shifted to virtual recruiting.

 Organizations have increasingly turned to technology to improve the hiring process, from applicant tracking systems to automated candidate engagement platforms.
 However, leading companies are adding a powerful component – talent assessments – to their hiring process that not only helps them adapt to virtual hiring, but also streamlines the screening process, identifies best-fit candidates from the start, meets diversity and inclusion objectives, and promotes the human experience at work.

 In addition, while the transition to virtual hiring has brought many benefits like increased access to talent and reduced costs, it has also introduced several challenges – many of which are solved using talent assessments.

 Among other things, the current economic landscape has greatly impacted talent acquisition teams, shifting demands and responsibilities to fewer resources, and is driving the continued adoption of virtual recruiting and onboarding.
 While the growing availability of online job portals, social media and virtual recruitment advertising has helped employers to source more candidates, it has also led to a greater volume of applicants, less in-person or effective screening processes, and a slower hiring process.

 Despite major advancements in technology, screening is still the most time-intensive aspect of hiring with an average hiring decision for a job taking approximately 23 hours of screening time.
 In fact, 60% of recruiters say screening candidates is the most time-consuming part of hiring.